HussainAther/philosophy/causality/emergence.md

 To realize mental states from neural states, we specify the L level as neuron states of neural assemblies in the brain with respect ot H, a class of mental states that reflects the situation under study.
 We may use experimental protocols that include a task for subjects to define mental states while recording brain states.

-The first step is to find a proper assignment of Li and Ls at the neural level.
-A good candidate for Li are the properties of individual neurons.
-Then the first task is to construct Ls in such a way that statistical states are based on equivalence classes of those individual states whose differences are irrelevant with respect to a given mental state at level H. This reflects that a neural correlate of a conscious mental state can be multiply realized by "minimally sufficient neural subsystems correlated with states of consciousness" from David Chalmers "What is a neural correlate of consciousness?".
+We may use individual neuron properties Li to find Ls such taht statisical states have equivalence classes of those individual states.
+The differences must be irrelevant with respect to the higher level H. Philosopher David Chalmers said a neural correlate of a conscious mental state can be mulltiply realized by "minimally sufficient neural subsystems correlated with states of consciousness" in "What is a neural correlate of consciousness?"

 In order to identify such a subsystem, we need to select a context at the level of mental states.
 As one among many possibilities, one may use the concept of "phenomenal families" for this purpose.